Appearance

 Variables are perfect for:

-- tracking user input within a form
+- Tracking user input within a form

-- toggling between different views in a multi-step popup
+- Toggling between different views in a multi-step popup

-- storing temporary data that doesn't need to be passed from outside
+- Storing temporary data that doesn't need to be passed from outside

 Product detail variables examples